kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 Gateways at runtime, without requiring downtime - has always been a goal, and this turns out to require support for multiple default Gateways.

-Kubernetes itself will not prevent setting `spec.isDefault` to `true` on multiple Gateways in a cluster, and it also doesn't support any atomic swap mechanisms.
+Kubernetes itself will not prevent setting `spec.defaultScope` on multiple Gateways in a cluster, and it also doesn't support any atomic swap mechanisms.
 If we want to enforce only a single default Gateway, the Gateway controllers will have to implement that enforcement logic.
 There are three possible options here.

 1. Don't bother with any enforcement logic.

-    In this case, a Route that sets `spec.useDefaultGateway` will be bound to _all_ Gateways that have `spec.isDefault` set to `true`.
+    In this case, a Route that sets `spec.useDefaultGateway` would be bound to _all_ Gateways that have `spec.defaultScope` set a matching scope.
 Since Gateway API already allows a Route to be bound to multiple Gateways, and the Route `status` is already designed for it, this should function without difficulty.

-2. Treat multiple Gateways with `spec.isDefault` set to `true` as if no Gateway has `spec.isDefault` set to `true`.
+2. Treat multiple Gateways with `spec.defaultScope` set as if no Gateway has `spec.defaultScope` set.

-    If we assume that all Gateway controllers in a cluster can see all the Gateways in the cluster, then detecting that multiple Gateways have `spec.isDefault` set to `true` is relatively straightforward.
+    If we assume that all Gateway controllers in a cluster can see all the Gateways in the cluster, then detecting that multiple Gateways have `spec.defaultScope` set is relatively straightforward.

+    In this case, every Gateway with `spec.defaultScope` set would ignore it, with the final effect being the same as if no Gateway had `spec.defaultScope` set: all Gateways would ignore
+    `spec.useDefaultGateway` in all Routes, and each Gateway would only accept Routes that explicitly named it in `parentRefs`.

-    In this case, every Gateway with `spec.isDefault` set to `true` would treat `spec.useDefaultGateway` as `false` in every Route, behaving as if no Gateway had `spec.isDefault` set.
-Each Gateway would also update its `status` with a `condition` of type `DefaultGateway` and `status` false to indicate that it is not the default Gateway, for example:
+    Each Gateway with `spec.defaultScope` set would also update its `status` with a `condition` of type `DefaultGateway` and `status` false to indicate that it is not the default Gateway, for example:

     ```yaml
     status: